RSNuo/OASSM-10/README.md

-# Soil Moisture Prediction with Modality-Aware Transformer
+# On-demand AI-driven Surface Soil Moisture at 10 m (OASSM-10)

 A deep-learning pipeline for **surface soil moisture (SSM) estimation** at 10 m resolution, powered by a modality-aware Transformer that fuses multi-source remote sensing data through cross-attention.
-The project includes model training, SHAP-based feature importance analysis, batch inference, and an interactive web tool for on-demand prediction.
+The project includes model training, batch inference, and an interactive web tool for on-demand prediction.

 ---